MystenLabs/sui/doc/src/wallet.md

     "nanos": 0
   },
   "buffer_size": 65507,
-  "db_folder_path": "./client_db"
+  "db_folder_path": "./client_db",
+  "keystore": {
+    "File": "./wallet.key"
   }
+}
 ```
-The `accounts` variable contains all of the account's address and key pairs.
+The `accounts` variable contains account's address the wallet manages.
-This will be used by the wallet to sign transactions.
-The `authorities`
-variable contains Sui network authorities' name, host and port information.
+The `authorities` variable contains Sui network authorities' name, host and port information.
 It is used to establish connections to the Sui network.

 Note `send_timeout`, `recv_timeout` and `buffer_size` are the network
 parameters and `db_folder_path` is the path to the account's client state
 database.
-This database stores all of the transaction data, certificates
+This database stores all the transaction data, certificates
 and object data belonging to the account.

 #### Key management
-As you might have noticed, the key pairs are stored as plain text in `wallet.conf`,
+The key pairs are stored in `wallet.key`, however, it is not secure
-which is not secure and shouldn't be used in a production environment.
+and shouldn't be used in a production environment.
 We have plans to
 implement more secure key management and support hardware signing in a future release.

-:warning: **Do not use in production**: Keys are stored in plain text!
+:warning: **Do not use in production**: Keys are stored in file!

 ### Starting the network